Explainer

 Sharing stories, respecting voices.
 A guide to ethical collaboration

-When it is ok to republish Buffalo's Fire content and how: instructions for media partners
+When it is ok to republish Buffalo's Fire content and how to use bylines, both for the readers and for search engines with canonical links

 We value collaborative journalism and our mission is to amplify Indigenous voices as far and as deeply as possible.
-However, there's a correct way to share journalistic content and doing so with integrity.
+However, there's a correct way to share content and on this page we explain how.

 How to share content in the right way